 - Look for low amounts of free fatty acids and a high polyphenol content.
-If an oil doesn’t list fatty acids on it’s ingredients label, put it back on the shelf.
-The level of fatty acids are an indication of the quality of the fruit used (the lower the better).
+If an oil doesn’t list fatty acids on its ingredients label, put it back on the shelf.
+The level of fatty acids is an indication of the quality of the fruit used (the lower the better).
 A high polyphenol content contributes to the amount of heart-healthy antioxidants in olive oil.

 - Goat Cheese & Marinara Dip